Understanding life insurance

 What is a whole-of-life policy?

 Whole-of-life policies pay on your death, whenever that may be.
 As this means a definite pay-out at some point, premiums will be higher than for a term life policy, and you will need to keep paying them until your death.
-An additional use of a whole-of-life policy may be to pay out into a trust in order to cover an inheritance tax bill.
+This means that you might in theory pay more in premiums than would be paid out on your death, if you live a long time.
+However, one popular use for a whole-of-life policy is to cover an inheritance tax bill.

 Using life insurance to cover an inheritance tax bill

 You can use a whole-of-life insurance policy to cover any inheritance tax (IHT) that may be payable on your death.
 One of the common problems of IHT is that it often needs to be paid before the money in the estate is released – and your beneficiaries may not have enough accessible money to spare.

 A solution used by some people is to set up a life insurance policy specifically to cover the IHT bill.
 Please note that the policy has to be set up to pay into a trust that is outside your estate, so that the pay-out itself will not be taxed and can be used to pay HMRC.
 If the policy does not pay into a trust, then the pay-out itself will be subject to IHT!

 Can I buy life insurance for a family member?

 You can buy life insurance that covers someone else (such as a parent), for example if they don’t feel confident doing it themselves.
 However, you must of course have that person’s signed consent to be insured in that way.

 You must also be able to demonstrate ‘insurable interest’ in that person.
 This means showing that their death would have a negative impact on your finances.
 If you don’t depend in any way on that person for your financial security, you won’t be able to get life cover on them.
 This is to ensure that a person cannot benefit financially from another person’s death.